gchure/phd/docs/src/chapter_06/section_03_fugacity.md

 ## Induction of Simple Repression with Multiple Promoters or Competitor Sites
 We made the choice to perform all of our experiments using strains in which a single copy of our simple repression construct had been integrated into the chromosome.
-This stands in contrast to the methods used by a number of other studies [@oehler1994; @setty2003; @daber2009a; @daber2011;
+This stands in contrast with the methods used by a number of other studies [@oehler1994; @setty2003; @daber2009a; @daber2011;
 @vilar2013; @shis2014; @sochor2014], in which reporter constructs are placed on plasmid, meaning that the number of constructs in the cell is not precisely known.
 It is also common to express repressor on plasmid to boost its copy number, which results in an uncertain value for repressor copy number.
-Here we show that our treatment of the MWC model has broad predictive power beyond the single-promoter scenario we explore experimentally, and indeed can account for systems in which multiple promoters compete for the repressor of interest.
+Here, we show that our treatment of the MWC model has broad predictive power beyond the single-promoter scenario we explore experimentally, and indeed can account for systems in which multiple promoters compete for the repressor of interest.